 Poor Anne of Cleves was sitting at the home of her brother the Duke of Cleves, minding her own business when who do you think came calling?
 King Henry VIII of England.
 He sent his trusted and favorite painter, Hans Holbein The Younger, to the Duke’s court to paint portraits of Anne and her sister Amelia to determine if they would be suitable brides.
-The result of his painting is to the left.
+The result of his painting is above.
 Henry certainly thought Anne looked attractive enough in the painting.
 The next thing Anne knew, she received an offer of marriage from the notorious King.

 Henry’s third Queen, Jane Seymour, had died in October 1537.
 Henry went into a deep depression.
 It was about this time he began to eat uncontrollably and put on the massive weight that he is known for.
 Thomas Cromwell, Henry’s chief minister was already conspiring to find his master a new wife but Henry didn’t really want to think about marriage again.

 In June of 1538, King Francis I of France and Charles V, Holy Roman Emperor met with the Pope for mediation and signed a truce that ended years of war.
 This powerful Catholic alliance resulted in forcing Protestant England into isolation.
 Cromwell was searching for a Protestant alliance to counterbalance power.
 He turned to the Germanic states within the Schmalkaldic League which included the Duchy of Cleves.
 Duke William of Cleves had two sisters who were of the right age for possible marriage to Henry.